-- 6.132 The Commission's legal advisers have identified a number of other deficiencies in relation to the definitions set out in clause 3 of the Code as they relate to Part 2. - 6.133 While some of these deficiencies reflect problems with the corresponding operative provisions of the Code, and are therefore more appropriately dealt with in discussion of those operative provisions, some of the more general deficiencies are highlighted in the following paragraphs. - 6.134 While the Territory's access regime cannot and should not directly mirror the NEC, the Commission acknowledges that definitions used in the Code should be consistent with the definitions used in the NEC where that is reasonably possible.
+6.208 The Commission's legal advisers identified a number of other deficiencies in relation to the definitions set out in clause 3 of the Code as they relate to Part 2.

+6.209 While some of these deficiencies reflect problems with the corresponding operative provisions of the Code, and are therefore more appropriately dealt with in discussion of those operative provisions, some of the more general deficiencies are highlighted in the following paragraphs.

+6.210 While the Territory's access regime cannot and should not directly mirror the NEC, the Commission acknowledged that definitions used in the Code should be consistent with the definitions used in the NEC where that is reasonably possible.
 Unlike the Code, the NEC is constantly being applied by network providers and network users within the NEM jurisdictions.
 In addition, the access provisions of the NEC are under constant review and are regularly updated to reflect the outcomes of that review process and the experience gained within the NEM.
 The process of applying and interpreting the Code will be made easier if the Code adopts consistent definitions and procedures in areas where the particular requirements of the Territory's electricity supply industry do not require alternative definitions or procedures.

+6.211 The Commission's legal advisers identified a number of definitional issues relating generally to Part 2 of the Code:
-No definition section in the Act

-6.135 There is currently no definition section in the Act.
-In particular, while the Act refers to the Code, it does not contain a provision to the effect that words and expressions used in the Act will have the same meaning when used in the Code.

-All definitions should appear in the same place

-6.136 For example, the definition currently contained in clause 1(4) of the Code should be moved to clause 3 of the Code.

-Access to services not networks

-6.137 The definition of 'Access Agreement' refers to the provision of network access services.
+- No definition section in the Act: there is currently no definition section in the Act.
+In particular, while the Act refers to the Code, it does not contain a provision to the effect that words and expressions used in the Act will have the same meaning when used in the Code. - All definitions should appear in the same place: For example, the definition currently contained in clause 1(4) of the Code should be moved to clause 3 of the Code. - Access to services not networks: The definition of 'access agreement' refers to the provision of network access services.
 This is correct and reflects the fact that Part IIIA of the TPA and clause 6 of the CPA deal with access to services provided by facilities rather than to the facilities themselves.

-- 6.138 However, this concept is not consistently applied throughout the Code.
-For example: - clause 1(1) of the Code states that the Code deals with 'access to those electricity networks in the Territory as are prescribed under section 5 of the Act'. - the term 'network provider' rather than the NEC term 'network service provider' is used in the Code. - 6.139 This distinction can be critical in determining the scope of an access seeker's rights with respect to the network provider's electricity network.
-For example, a right to gain access to the services provided by an electricity network would not entitle the access seeker to gain physical access to the electricity network for the purposes of installing its own equipment within that electricity network. - 6.140 The Code should not deal with access to electricity networks.
+However, this concept is not consistently applied throughout the Code.
+For example:

+- clause 1(1) of the Code states that the Code deals with 'access to those electricity networks in the Territory as are prescribed under section 5 of the Act'. - the term 'network provider' rather than the NEC term 'network service provider' is used in the Code.

+This distinction can be critical in determining the scope of an access seeker's rights with respect to the network provider's electricity network.
+For example, a right to gain access to the services provided by an electricity network would not entitle the access seeker to gain physical access to the electricity network for the purposes of installing its own equipment within that electricity network.
+The Code should not deal with access to electricity networks.
 Rather, it should deal with access to the services provided by those electricity networks.